adepierre/ficsit-companion/README.md

 <details>
 <summary>Pin reordering</summary>

 Inside a node, in/out pins order is irrelevant.
 However, being able to reorder them could be helpful to get cleaner layouts with less link crossing overall.
+Currently a partial solution is implemented: pins are automatically sorted based on the position of the linked node (if any).
 </details>

 <details>